SkyYangQ/Qihang_Yang.github.io/_pages/includes/others.md

-# 📖 Educations
+# 📖 Education and Academic experience
-- *2020.09 - 2024.06*, Undergraduate，University of Science and Technology Beijing (USTB), Beijing.
+- *2020.09 - 2024.06*, Undergraduate，University of Electronic Science and Technology of China   Chengdu,China
-- *2024.09 - now*, Master, University of Chinese Academy of Sciences, Beijing.
+- *2025.08 - now*, Research Assistant, Institute of Information Engineering, Chinese Academy of Sciences  Beijing,China